IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

 ## z-console: RAG for the Operator Console

+The IBM messages knowledge base makes `z-query` useful immediately, but it still assumes someone stops to search.
+In practice, operators work from a live console, under time pressure, while messages keep arriving.
+That is where **z-console** comes in.

-**z-console** is an example implementation of a real-world scenario built on top of z-vector-search.
-It's the answer to the question from the intro: what if a z/OS operator could just *ask* about a console message?
+Built on top of `z-vector-search`, **z-console** brings the same retrieval pipeline directly to the operator console.
+It is the answer to the question from the intro: what if a z/OS operator could just *ask* about a console message?

 It comes pre-packaged with the `z-vector-search` suite.

 The z/OS operator console is the nerve center of a mainframe system.
-Messages stream in constantly, job completions, security events, storage allocations, errors, abends.
-Experienced operators know what to look for, but the volume is overwhelming, and critical messages can be buried in noise.
+Messages stream in constantly: job completions, security events, storage allocations, errors, abends.
+Experienced operators know what to look for, but the volume is overwhelming, and critical messages can be buried in the noise.

 It builds directly on the core `z-vector-search` engine, using it as a library to perform real-time semantic lookups.